AdobeDocs/cja-apis/src/pages/endpoints/metrics/index.md

 ## Retrieve multiple metrics

-Use this endpoint to retrieve a list of metrics for a specified dataview ID.
+Use this endpoint to retrieve a single metric for a specified dataview ID.

 `GET https://cja.adobe.io/data/dataviews/{dataviewId}/metrics`